Bhashinee/service-composition/README.md

 ### Logging

 Ballerina has a log module for logging to the console.
 You can import ballerina/log module and start logging.
-The following section will describe how to search, analyze, and visualize logs in real time using Elastic Stack.
+The following section describes how to search, analyze, and visualize logs in real time using Elastic Stack.

 - Start the Ballerina Service with the following command from `service-composition/guide`
 ```
    $ nohup ballerina run travel_agency/ &>> ballerina.log&
 ```
-   NOTE: This will write the console log to the `ballerina.log` file in the `service-composition/guide` directory
+   NOTE: This writes the console log to the `ballerina.log` file in the `service-composition/guide` directory

 - Start Elasticsearch using the following command